 The capital expenditure programme experienced delays in the opening of new libraries, upgrades to community centres and rephasing of the Alex Moore Park project.
-These resulted in 26 percent under spend that will be For more details on the Social and recreation budget and variance explanations, see pages 79 to 80.
+These resulted in 26 percent under spend that will be carried forward.

+For more details on the Social and recreation budget and variance explanations, see pg X.